 - JOIN operations.
-As we see in the query language above, a huge number of JOIN operations are used to find the exact result we want.
+A large number of JOIN operations must be used to find the exact results.
 However, join-intensive query performance deteriorates as the dataset gets bigger.
-That is because of the spatial localization in the essence of our data which is only a small proportional under the whole dataset but the JOIN operation intent to traverse through the whole dataset which is unacceptable.
+This is because of the spatial localization in the essence of the data which is only a small proportion of the whole dataset.
+The JOIN operation intent to traverse through the whole dataset is unacceptable.

 |levels||RDBMS execution time(s)|

-Performance fine-tuning with indexing or caching and why it is not the best practice.
+Performance fine-tuning with indexing or caching and why it is not a best practice.

-Using indexing such as B-tree indexing or hash indexing is one way to solve the performance costs in table join operation, for example, we can create a unique id for every person and B-tree which is a balanced tree will sort all items by their unique id which is perfect for range query and the cost for find curtain item can be limited to O(logN) where N is the number of indexed items.
+Indexing is used to help a SQL engine find and acquire data efficiently.
+Using indexing such as B-tree indexing, or hash indexing is one way to solve performance costs in a table join operation.
+For example, we can create a unique ID for every person and B-tree, which is a balanced tree, will sort all items by their unique ID.
+This is suitable for a range query and the performance cost to find a certain item can be limited to O (logN) where N is the number of indexed items.

 But indexing is not a panacea for all situations.
-If items update frequently or have many repeated items, the indexing will attend to perform a huge number of space overhead due to indexing.
+If items update frequently or have many repeated items, the indexing will attempt to perform a huge number of space overhead due to indexing.

-Plus, disk IO in a large HDD disk will be critical for JOIN operations, even if one seek operation costs a few milliseconds, and one B-tree indexing just need 4 seek operations to traverse the whole indexing table, but once the JOIN operations become larger, seek operations need to happen hundreds of times.
+Plus, disk IO in a large HDD disk will be critical for JOIN operations.
+This is even if one seek operation only costs a few milliseconds, and one B-tree indexing just needs 4 seek operations to traverse the whole indexing table.
+Why?
+Well, once the JOIN operations become larger, seek operations need to happen hundreds of times.

-The assumption behind the architecture is that the user consumes much more contents than they create, thus using memcached which serve just like hashtable with CRUD operations can serve as a building block and process billions of requests per second.
+The assumption behind the architecture is that the user consumes much more content than they create.
+Thus using Memcached, which serves just like hashtable with CRUD operations, can serve as a building block and process billions of requests per second.

-The basic workflow is that when a web server needs data, it first request on cache and if it is not cached, it will look for SQL database, and for write requests, client will delete key in memcached which put the data in stale and then update database.
+The basic workflow is that when a web server needs data, it first requests it on cache and if it is not cached, it will look for a SQL database.
+For write requests, a client will delete the key in Memcached, which puts the data in stale and then updates the database.

 However, such an architecture will introduce several fundamental problems:

-Firstly, key-value cache is not a good semantic for graph operations, look-ahead architecture will require the queries fetch the entire edge and changes to a single edge require the entire list to be reloaded because they deleted before, this is the bottleneck for concurrency performance.
-As in facebook the connected components have thousands of connections in average and such an operation costs a lot of time and memory.
+First, key-value cache is not a good semantic for graph operations.
+The look-ahead architecture will require the queries fetch the entire edge and changes to a single edge require the entire list to be reloaded because they deleted before.
+This is the bottleneck for concurrency performance.
+As in Facebook the connected components have thousands of connections on average and such an operation costs a lot of time and memory.